 The Great Ocean Road officially runs for another 35 kilometres before ending at the dairy town of Allansford.
 If you’re partial to cheese, you’ll love Allansford’s main attraction, Cheese World.

-If you’re looking to go further, consider adding the following to your Great Ocean Road self drive itinerary.
+If you’re looking to go further, consider adding the following ideas to your Great Ocean Road self drive itinerary.

 The first stop after the Great Ocean Road is the heritage city of Warrnambool.